marginaltech/marginaltech.github.io/index.md

 Don't worry.
 It probably isn't.

-The existential threat in your industry are incumbents that really learn to execute like a technology company.
-But that threat is simple to understand and counter.
+Incumbents that learn to execute like a technology company really are an existential threat in your industry.
+But that threat is simple to understand and counter:

-1. *Systematically integrate software automation into bespoke processes and compound modest, but substantive, benefits.*
+1. *Systematically integrate software automation into, and across, your bespoke business processes.*
+2. *Compound modest, but substantive, benefits in efficiency.*
-2. *In time, step-changes in how to do business will become apparent and be difficult for competitors' to reproduce.*
+3. *In time, step-changes in how you could do business will be apparent and difficult for competitors' to reproduce.*

-That's easier said than done.
-But it's more achievable, and affordable, than what the technology sector will try to sell you.
+It might be simple, but it's not easy to do well.

 ### I help organisations elicit ends and execute means.